 You’re taking your e-commerce abroad?
 Congratulations!
 You and your team have worked hard to get here, and you deserve continued success.

-Therefore, we’re giving you six tips that will help you build an appealing foreign e-commerce website.
-They are all about elements of your foreign prospects’ culture and location that you must consider.
+This is why we’re giving you six tips that will help you build an appealing foreign e-commerce website.
+They are all about elements of your foreign prospects’ culture and location that you must take into account.

 Some of these cultural specificities may sound irrelevant, but don’t be tempted to overlook them — when selling in a different country, respecting local culture is crucial.